section-engineering-education/engineering-education/content/articles/android-excel-apachepoi-crud/index.md

 ### Deleting Columns

-This is a little bit more complicated than the previous ones.
+This is a comparatively complicated than the previous ones.
 We first get the number of columns available.
 We have to do this because we will get an error while trying to delete an empty column or when we want to perform a shift function.
 So we won't perform the shift operation here.
 I will leave it up to you to get some coffee and implement it.

 We get the total number of columns by getting the number of the last cell of a row.